-To prove someone is guilty under this charge, the prosecutor must prove:
+To prove someone is guilty under Penal Code 288(a), the prosecutor must prove:

-- Defendant willfully touched any part or a child’s body OR Defendant willfully caused a child to touch their own body, or the body of someone else;
+- Defendant willfully touched any part of a child’s body OR Defendant willfully caused a child to touch their own body or the body of someone else;

 - Defendant committed the act with the intent of arousing, appealing to, or gratifying the lust, passions, or sexual desires of themselves;